 Additional post-session content for review such as self-paced eLearning courses can be very powerful to reinforce the skills they have learned.

 Experiential training or simulation opportunities where employees can practice skills and receive feedback in a “safe-to-fail” environment optimize the application of new skills and can help build confidence for faster adoption and shorter time to results.
 Find out more about the simulation-based training solutions that we offer.

 4. Support success with coaching and feedback

-Applying new skills in a rapid-paced, day-to-day work environment can be daunting.
+Applying new skills in a fast-paced, day-to-day work environment can be daunting.
 Often, it is simply easier to fall back on old ways.
 But a good coach or facilitator can make the transition to new processes easier.